axai-mx/ansible-drupal-roles/README.md

 - Requires Ansible 1.6 or newer
 - Expects Ubuntu 14.04 or CentOS/RedHat 6.5 hosts

-These playbooks deploy a simple all-in-one configuration of the popular Drupal software platform and CMS, frontend by the Nginx web server and the PHP-FPM process manager.
-To use, copy the `hosts.example` file to `hosts` and edit the `hosts` inventory file to include the names or URLs of the servers you want to deploy.
-Then copy and modify the site.example.yml or site.big-example.yml to site.yml.
+These playbooks (found in samples_yml) deploy a simple all-in-one configuration of the popular Drupal software platform and CMS, frontend by the Nginx web server and the PHP-FPM process manager.
+To use copy and modify sample_yml/site.example.yml or sample_yml/site.big-example.yml to ./site.yml in the root directory.

+At this time the VM will come up with the IP of 192.168.0.8.
+Our road map will parameterize this and other values for greater flexibility.

 Then run the playbook, like this: